The William & Eleanor Cave Award

 The William & Eleanor Cave Award is presented to honor achievements in advancing alternatives to the traditional use of animals in testing, research, or education.
 The award, presented biennially, is accompanied by an honorarium of $10,000.

-ARDF Pres.
-Sue Leary (l.) and Daniel Bagley (r.)
+ARDF President Sue Leary (l.) and Dr. Anna Lowit (r.)

 READ MORE »